t-900-a/awesome-gemmit/readme.md

 The generators listed will need to be modified in order to include the link within the author tag.
 I welcome any developers to modify an existing solution or to create a new feed generator.
 At this point in time it should manually be added after generation: <atom:link rel="payment" type="application/monero-paymentrequest" href="monero:donate.getmonero.org"/>

+As long as the atom feed is formatted correctly, Gemini will accept feeds valiable via http:// or gemini://.

+It is not required, but it is recommended for your feed entries to be gemini links.
+Remaining within the gemini browser makes it for a faster and better overall user experience.

 - [GMIToAtomFeed](https://github.com/LukeEmmet/GMIToAtomFeed) (Perl) - CGI script to generate an Atom feed for your Gemini log by parsing your gemlog index summary
 - [Gemfeed](https://tildegit.org/solderpunk/gemfeed) (Python) -  tool for generating Atom feeds for directories of text/gemini files
 - [Flounder](https://github.com/alexwennerberg/flounder) (Go) - A small site builder for the Gemini protocol, atom feeds are generated for you by the site.
+- [html2gmi](https://github.com/lukeemmet/html2gmi) (Go) - Could be used to go from an existing html blog to gmi, then an atom feed could be generated after that
+- [md2gmi](https://github.com/makeworld-the-better-one/md2gemini) (Python) - Markdown to gmi
 ### Readers
 Note that no readers currently support rel="payment" links included within feeds.
 Until there is client support it is recommended to display the uri the feed's content
 #### CLI